VincentiusJacob/flask-ollama-inference-api/README.md

 This guide helps you quickly set up and test the Ollama Flask API project.

+Before starting, open your terminal (Command Prompt / PowerShell on Windows, or Terminal on macOS/Linux).
+All commands below will be run from a terminal window.

 ### Step 1: Install Ollama

 **macOS:**